Sheboygan County Food Bank

 • Step 1

-A client or family representative seeking emergency food begins by calling SCFB's Food Pantry Manager (FPM) to start the intake process.
+Individuals or family representatives seeking emergency food begin by calling a designated phone number to start the intake process.

 • Step 2